-The problem starts with our definition of "team".
-Just because different groups are expected to work together does not mean they meet the criteria of a team.
-A team presumes a common purpose, and regardless of management's expectation for bottom line, collaborative results, two or more groups working together invariably produce two or more mini projects.
+The problem starts with our definition of team.
+Just because different groups are expected to work together does not mean they meet the criteria for a team.
+A team presumes a common purpose, and regardless of management's expectations for bottom-line, collaborative results, two or more groups working together invariably produce two or more mini projects.

-It's reasonable to expect teams to collaborate, but human nature leads people to manage their own "slice of the pie".
-Top management needs to take a hard look at the real message being conveyed across the organization about getting things done.
+It's reasonable to expect teams to collaborate, but human nature leads people to manage their own slice of the pie.
+Top management needs to take a hard look at the real message being conveyed to the organization about getting things done.
 The question can be boiled down to: Is success measured by realized strategic outcomes or is it about not being singled out as the reason for failure?
 Too often, senior management assumes that groups are working toward a common goal while at the tactical level, sub-groups are playing hot potato with their unique deliverables.

 Being accountable is often about not getting caught holding up the larger project versus being accountable to the overall success of the project, whatever it takes.

-When's the last time you heard this from another team?
+When was the last time you heard this from another team?
 "We're not going to make our deadline and we know this will affect your deliverables.
 Is there anything we can do to help?"
-You won't hear this because, one, it's an admission of failure, two, groups don't understand the direct dependencies of their actions on others, and three, teams interpret success based on meeting their own deadlines, not others'.
+You won't hear this because first, it's an admission of failure, second, groups don't understand the direct dependencies of their actions on others, and third, teams interpret success based on meeting their own deadlines, not others'.

 No News Is Bad News

-There is an unspoken dynamic that plays out in organizations around filtering bad news, often related to missing deadlines.
-Patrick Lencioni puts it this way in his book The Five Dysfunctions of a Team.
-"Politics is when people choose their words and actions based on how they want others to react rather than based on what they really think".
+There is an unspoken dynamic that plays out in organizations around filtering bad news that is often related to missing deadlines.
+Patrick Lencioni puts it this way in his book The Five Dysfunctions of a Team: "Politics is when people choose their words and actions based on how they want others to react rather than based on what they really think".

 Too much time is spent concocting appropriately worded explanations for why things are not getting done, rather than describing the simple facts.
-I've listened to many senior managers express frustration about lack of timely results but don't go out of their way to demand people tell the truth about where the breakdowns lie.
+I've listened to many senior managers express frustration about a lack of timely results, while they don't go out of their way to demand people tell the truth about where the breakdowns lie.
 Management needs to do a better job communicating their expectations, rather than assuming their people know what's expected.
-When you talk to people in the trenches, a common theme is "I don't know what's expected of me or management doesn't understand the real issues."
+When you talk to people in the trenches, a common theme is, "I don't know what's expected of me or management doesn't understand the real issues."

-Breaking down those communication barriers is no easy task, and it opens the classic question of what comes first, the chicken or the egg?
-Management is waiting to hear what's really going on while staff is waiting to hear it's ok to communicate breakdowns or bad news.
+Breaking down those communication barriers is no easy task and it opens the classic question of which comes first, the chicken or the egg?
+Management is waiting to hear what's really going on while the staff is waiting to hear it's ok to communicate breakdowns or bad news.
 (This, by the way, is not the same as complaining, which is communicating bad news with no commitment to action.)

-What organizations are left with is the "blame game" being played out over and over again about every missed deadline or poorly rolled out deliverable.
-The message here to management is - your staff will not take the step of communicating bad news unless you explicitly demand it of them.
-For staff - you may never get explicit permission from management to stop filtering bad news.
+Organizations are left with a blame game that is played out over and over again every time a deadline gets missed or a deliverable is rolled out poorly.
+The message here to management is, your staff will not take the step of communicating bad news unless you explicitly demand it of them.
+For staff, you may never get explicit permission from management to stop filtering bad news.
 Regardless of what your role is, the ball is in your court.